dr-guangtou/daily_astroph/2020/astroph-2005.md

   - Our analysis reveals a new mechanism, which, through the combination of radiative cooling and ram pressure, naturally promotes outflows whose cooling time is shorter than their rising time, giving birth to spatially extended cold gas filaments.

 - [Low Mass Group Environments have no Substantial Impact on the Circumgalactic Medium Metallicity](https://arxiv.org/abs/2005.00779)
+  - Explore how environment affects the metallicity of the circumgalactic medium (CGM) using 13 low mass galaxy groups (2-5 galaxies) at ⟨zabs⟩=0.25
+  - Both group and isolated CGM metallicities span a wide range (−2<[Si/H]<0), where the mean group (−0.54±0.22) and isolated (−0.77±0.14) CGM metallicities are similar.
+  - Contrary to isolated galaxies, we do not find an anti-correlation between {\HI} column density and the nearest group galaxy impact parameter.
+  - We conclude that either environmental effects have not played an important role in the metallicity of the CGM at this stage and expect that this may only occur when galaxies are strongly interacting or merging, or that some isolated galaxies have higher CGM metallicities due to past interactions.

 - [The XXL Survey.
 XLI.
 Radio AGN luminosity functions based on the GMRT 610 MHz continuum observations](https://arxiv.org/abs/2005.01162)
+  - GMRT 610MHz XXL-North巡天，30.4 deg^2, 6.5 arcsec beam size
+  - The multi-component sources were matched visually with the aid of a computer code: Multi-Catalog Visual Cross-Matching (MCVCM).
+  - We constructed the rest-frame 1.4 GHz radio luminosity functions of these sources using the maximum volume method.
+This survey allows us to probe luminosities of 23≲log(L1.4 GHz[W/Hz])≲28 up to redshifts of z≈2.1.

 - [Dynamical evidence of the sub-parsec counter-rotating disc for a close binary of supermassive black holes in the nucleus of NGC 1068](https://arxiv.org/abs/2005.01220)
+  - 关于ALMA在NGC1068中心0.2-7 pc处看到的逆向旋转的盘：we find that the Kelvin-Helmholtz (KH) instability (KHI) results in an unavoidable catastrophe of the disc developed at the interface between the reversely rotating parts, and demonstrate that a close binary of supermassive black holes provides tidal torques as the unique external sources to prevent the disc from the KH catastrophe.
+  - 作者认为中心一定有双黑洞:the KHI leads to an efficient annihilation of the orbital angular momentum and speed up merge of the binary, providing a new paradigm of solving the long term issue of "final parsec problem".

 - [The Next Generation Fornax Survey (NGFS): VII.
 A MUSE view of the nuclear star clusters in Fornax dwarf galaxies](https://arxiv.org/abs/2005.01532)
   - **Relevant**
   - This work presents the analysis of the NSCs in a sample of 12 dwarf galaxies in the Fornax Cluster observed with MUSE.
   - 有多星族的证据；金属丰度普遍比host星系低 which is consistent with a scenario for mass-assembly through mergers with infalling globular cluster
+  - We conclude that the NSCs in these dwarf galaxies likely originated as globular clusters that migrated to the core of the galaxy which have built up their mass mainly through mergers with other infalling clusters, with gas-inflow leading to in-situ star formation playing a secondary role.